Register a birth

 If the child’s parents are not married or in a civil partnership or the father’s details are not included in the entry at the time of registration, it is possible for this to be done at a later date.
 If the natural parents of a child marry each other, the birth should be re-registered.

-There is no charge for registering the birth, but you may wish to buy a birth certificate.
+There is no charge for registering the birth, however birth certificates cost £11 each.

 A birth certificate has the birth entry and includes particulars of parentage and registration.
 This is required to obtain a passport.